 Learn more about the curriculum

-Melissa Manners, who successfully defended her doctoral thesis in March, has been studying the role of the epigenetic regulator methyl-CpG-binding protein 2 (MeCP2) in modulating pain.
-Mutations in MECP2 cause Rett syndrome, and it has been observed that people with Rett syndrome have reduced pain sensitivity.
-What Manners did was to show the molecular link between MeCP2 and pain.
+Melissa Manners, who successfully defended her doctoral thesis in March 2016, studied the role of the epigenetic regulator methyl-CpG-binding protein 2 (MeCP2) in modulating pain.
+Mutations in MECP2 cause Rett syndrome and it has been observed that people with Rett syndrome have reduced pain sensitivity.
+Manners demonstrated the molecular link between MeCP2 and pain.

 Congratulations to Stacia Lewandowski for being awarded a 2018 PhRMA foundation pre-doctoral fellowship in Pharmacology/Toxicology.
 The fellowship aims to further pharmacological research by supporting investigators in advanced stages of training and thesis research.

 All students must successfully complete the core curriculum before advancing to the specific program requirements for their degree.
 Intensive graduate-level pharmacology and physiology courses round out the core programmatic courses.
 Specialization in ion channel physiology, smooth muscle physiology, neuropharmacology, behavioral pharmacology, and signal transduction processes may involve the taking of several elective courses.
 Each program requires defense of a thesis based on original research.

 The PhD program, requiring a minimum of four years in full-time study, is focused on educating students to become independent researchers and teachers.
 The MS program, requiring two years of full-time study, provides a broad knowledge and technical expertise in pharmacology and physiology, allowing graduates to become partners in research in either an academic or industrial environment.
 Students who wish to continue their graduate studies after the MS degree may apply to the PhD program, and their course credits may be applied to the doctoral program.